Loubrains/FuzzyMatcher/README.md

 ### Functionality:

-- Option to base percentages to total or to non-missing data sample.
 - Handle different formattings of missing data coming from different sources (Q, excel, SPSS, etc), ideally seperate from people responding with things like "N/A" etc.
 - Ability to switch back to multi from single (spit warning "can't go back").
 - Ability to sort match results by other dimensions